DIVISIO-AI/whisper-java/README.md

 ## License

-This library is licensed under the Apache 2.0 license (see LICENSE.txt).
+This library is licensed under the Apache 2.0 license (see LICENSE).